Skip to content

 The server does not execute MolPy workflows for the agent.
 It helps the agent understand the library, then the agent writes Python code that calls MolPy directly.

-The server exposes six tools.
+The suite exposes seven introspection tools.
 Together they let an agent navigate the package tree, inspect the public API, and read implementation details only when necessary.

 Tool Use it for